johnpuddephatt/happen/_posts/2017-12-14-the-100-video-kit-kickstart-your-in-house-video.md

   description: ''
   file: ''
 ---
-When we provide video training for clients we're often asked about what equipment to invest in.
-Our starting point is always to find out what sort of videos are required – often short interview bites or video loops for social media – and what the  budgetary constraints are – often as little as possible!
+When we provide video training for clients we're often asked for advice about what equipment to invest in.
+Our starting point is always to find out what sort of videos are required – often short interview bites or film video loops for social media – and what the  budgetary constraints are – often as little as possible!

 **Budget: What budget?**